webleon/ASUS-X299-Hackintosh/Personal Build/README.md

 - [x] Native NVRAM
 - [x] CPU Power Management
 - [x] USB Power
-- [x] Thunderbolt 3 hot-plug
+- [x] Thunderbolt 3/4 hot-plug
 - [ ] SideCar
     * Due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS

 ## Radeon Pro W5500 Issues
-While the Radeon Pro W5500 is supported OOB, I have been running into two major issues.
+While the Radeon Pro W5500 is supported out of the box, I have been running into two major issues.
 The major issue appears to related to AGPM (Apple Graphics Power Management).
-I have heard success stories from other users with the W5500 but none on the X299 platform.
-I'm not sure if these issues are due to a misconfiguration and/or the X299 platform or just specific to my GPU.
+I have heard success stories from other users with the W5500 but the issues may be due to mine possibly being a HP version.

 ### 1. Kernel Panics with Green/Black screen
 macOS will randomly kernel panic and freeze (sometimes once a day, sometimes multiple) with a green screen (HDMI) or black screen (DP).
-The computer will either stay on a green/black screen until manually rebooting or macOS will reboot automatically with a kp log.
+The computer will either stay on a green/black screen until manually rebooting or macOS will reboot automatically with a kernel panic log.

 Things I've tried:
 * Various versions of macOS Big Sur